 If you find a recipe that you know your client would love but doesn’t quite fit their macros, you can very easily modify the ingredients to make it work for their needs.
 When you modify a recipe using That Clean Life, the nutrition information will update in real-time.
 This allows you to easily increase protein, reduce fat, or remove added sugars by changing the quantities of different ingredients used.

 As you add meals to your Planner, That Clean Life will automatically give you the daily nutrition totals.
 This analysis includes both calorie and macronutrient totals as well as micronutrients so you can be sure all your client’s needs are being met.

 If you prefer to view total macronutrients as a percentage, you can do that by clicking on the pie icon from your Planner.

 Including a shopping list with your client's meal plan is also key to their success.
-That Clean Life will automatically create an itemized grocery list based on what recipes have been added to the plan.
+That Clean Life will automatically create an itemized grocery list based on the recipes added to the plan.

 Step 4: Give Your Client Their Awesome Plan!